 Separating in Edinburgh was difficult, to say the least.
 The bus on the way to the airport was the quietest and somber 30 minutes of our lives.
 Holding hands and fighting back welling eyes, we knew where we stood.

 We were together for good.

 That’s what made it even harder.
 The trip didn’t go to hell after two cities.
 The trip had melted us together as adventure buddies for life.
 If you know Edinburgh Airport, you’ll know the escalators leading up towards Departures.
-After a long embrace, we watched one another glide away into the crowd.
+After a long embrace and a wish for a safe journey, we watched one another glide away into the crowd.